 Lincoln to Thai king: Thanks but no thanks for the elephants

 The elephant is Thailand's national animal.
 So it's only natural that King Mongkut in 1861 offered to send a pair to the United States.
-There were meant as a gift.
-It was a symbol of the friendship between the two countries.
+They were meant as a gift of the friendship between the two countries.

 The U.S. Embassy in Bangkok is showcasing historic gifts the two countries have exchanged on the grounds of Thailand's Grand Palace.
 This is part of the 200th anniversary celebrating the long-lasting relationship between the two countries.

 There are documents spanning two centuries.
-The showcase includes the first-ever official letter sent between the two countries.
-It was sent in 1818.
+The showcase includes the first-ever official letter sent between the two countries in 1818.
 It was sent from a Thai diplomat to President James Monroe.
 Also included are some spectacular Thai objects d'art and portraits.

 Then there's the elephants story.
 It is documented among the exhibits.

-In his 1861 letters, Mongkut offered the elephants.
-This was after learning they were not native to America.
+In his 1861 letters, Mongkut offered the elephants after learning they were not native to America.
 He also sent along three gifts.
-These included a sword.
-It included a scabbard.
-And it included a photograph.
-It was of the king with one of his daughters and an impressive pair of elephant tusks.
+These included a sword and scabbard.
+It also included a photograph of the king with one of his daughters, and an impressive pair of elephant tusks.

-He addressed the letters to then-President James Buchanan "or whomever would become president.”
-It had elaborate paragraph-long salutations.
+He addressed the letters to then-President James Buchanan "or whomever would become president" with elaborate paragraph-long salutations.

 Lincoln was already president by the time the letters arrived a year later.
-He penned a reply.
-He addressed the king simply as "Great and Good Friend."
+He penned a reply and addressed the king simply as "Great and Good Friend."

 The offer of elephants did not neglect practical details.
 Mongkut stated, "On this account, we desire to procure and send elephants to be let loose to increase and multiply in the continent of America."

 Thailand was called Siam then.
-It did not have a large enough vessel to transport them.
-That’s according to the letter.
+It did not have a large enough vessel to transport them, the letter said.

-Mongkut then in his letter directs that the elephants should be kept away from the cold.
-They should be kept under the sun.
-The letter also stated "let them with all haste be turned out to run wild in some jungle suitable for them.
-They should not be confined them any length of time."
+Mongkut then in his letter directs that the elephants should be kept away from the cold and under the sun.
+The letter also stated to "let them with all haste be turned out to run wild in some jungle suitable for them not confining them any length of time."

 "If these means can be done we trust that the elephants will propagate their species hereafter in the continent of America," the letter said.

-Thai monarchy expert Tongthong Chandransu has an insight.
-Tongthong says the offer of elephants reveals that Mongkut wanted to be part of building the young United States.
+Thai monarchy expert Tongthong Chandransu said the offer of elephants reveals that Mongkut wanted to be part of building the young United States.

-"You have to consider that 200 years ago, elephants were an important means of transportation.
-It helped a lot with our work, not to mention warfare, but also the building of homes and cities," Tongthong said.
+"You have to consider that 200 years ago, elephants were an important means of transportation and helped a lot with our work, not to mention warfare, but also the building of homes and cities," Tongthong said.

-The ever-practical Lincoln rejected the offer to send wild elephants running through American forests.
-He said he country "does not reach a latitude so low as to favor the multiplication of the elephant."
+The ever-practical Lincoln rejected the offer to send wild elephants running through American forests, saying the country "does not reach a latitude so low as to favor the multiplication of the elephant."
 He said in his 1862 letter that "steam on land, as well as on water, has been our best and most efficient agent of transportation in internal commerce."